AnanthaRajuC/anantharajuc.github.io/_posts/2021-08-31-creating-a-ci-cd-pipeline-with-travis-ci-github-and-docker-hub-for-spring-boot-based-web-application.markdown

 ---

 This post briefly captures the process of triggering a Spring Boot application docker image build using Travis CI and pushing the Docker image to Docker Hub when code is pushed from development machine to GitHub.

 ---

+#### Introduction

+**GitHub** is a provider of Internet hosting for software development and version control using Git.
+It offers the distributed version control and source code management functionality of Git, plus its own features.

+**Travis CI** is a hosted continuous integration service used to build and test software projects hosted on GitHub and Bitbucket.

+**Docker Hub** Docker Hub is a service provided by Docker for finding and sharing container images with your team.
+It is the world’s largest repository of container images with an array of content sources including container community developers, open source projects and independent software vendors (ISV) building and distributing their code in containers.

+---